onnx/keras-onnx/README.md

 pred_onnx = sess.run(None, feed)
 ```

+The inference result is a list which aligns with keras model prediction result `model.predict()`.
 An alternative way to load onnx model to runtime session is to save the model first:
 ```
 temp_model_file = 'model.onnx'